-The umpires together shall report the occurrence to MCA under the MCA Code of Conduct.
+The umpires together shall report the occurrence to MCA.

 41.11 The protected area

 The protected area is defined as that area of the pitch contained within a rectangle bounded at each end by imaginary lines parallel to the popping creases and 5 ft/1.52 m in front of each, and on the sides by imaginary lines, one each side of the imaginary line joining the centres of the two middle stumps, each parallel to it and 1 ft/30.48 cm from it.